Alekssandher/reichan-blog/content/post/api-change.md

   - Development
   - Project
 author: "Reichan"
-summary: "A big change, we are changing the programming language used to develop reichan-api and that's fine."
+summary: "We're making a big shift in our development approach, leaving TypeScript behind and diving into the powerful world of C#."
 slug: "api-changes"
 socialImage: "images/posts/api-changes/rei-kills-typescript.png"
 draft: false